bcpeinhardt/schnauzerUI/narrative_docs/src/basics.md

 A SchnauzerUI script is composed of "statements" made up of "commands" that execute on top of running Selenium webdrivers.
 A `#` creates a comment statement.
 Comments in SchnauzerUI are automatically added to test reports.
 The `locate` command locates a WebElement in the most straightforward way possible.
-It begins with aspects of the element that are __visible to the user__ (placeholder, adjacent label, text).
+It begins with aspects of the element that are __visible to the user__ (placeholder, text).
 This is important for a few reasons:

 1. QA testers rarely need to go digging around in HTML to write tests, which greatly improves productivity.
 2. Tests are more likely to survive a change in technology (for example, migrating JavaScript frameworks).
 3. Tests are more representative of user experience (The user doesn't care about test_ids, they do care about placeholders).

 Then, the `locate` command can default to more technology specific locators, in order to allow flexibility in test authoring (id, name, title, class, xpath)

 Once an element is in focus (i.e. located), any subsequent commands will be executed against it.
 Commands relating to web elements include `click`, `type`, and `read-to` (a command for storing the text of a web element as a variable).

+### Smart Swap

+To ensure point number 1, SchnauzerUI smart swaps elements for given commands.
+Locate select elements by just the visible text of the default option.
+Locate form inputs and textareas by their containing or associated (for attribute) labels.
+This makes it dead simple perform complex UI interactions.

 The complete list of statements and commands lives [here](statements_and_commands.md)

 ## Error Handling